 Staff and students can hire a bike 24/7 in Sheffield at seven locations across the city from just £2 through the ByCycle Bike Share Scheme.
 There is also a comprehensive cycle map available for the city which allows you to work out the best routes to most places within the city.

-For travel between our two main campuses, there is an almost completely flat route which can be seen in either the following map, or through the video created by first year film and media production students as part of their course, commissioned by the sustainability team and arranged by the Venture Matrix program (see the Partnerships and Engagement page to find out more about how the faculties are embedding sustainability in the curriculum)
+For travel between our two main campuses, there is an almost completely flat route which can be seen in either the following map, or through the video created by first year film and media production students as part of their course, commissioned by the sustainability team and arranged by the Venture Matrix program (see the Partnerships and Engagement page to find out more about how the colleges are embedding sustainability in the curriculum)

 The University provides facilities for both staff and students to encourage active travel.
 The following maps show both bike racks and shower facilities at our two campuses available for use by all active travellers